 You can visit the pieces in any order you like, but we’ve also suggested a route, with directions given in italics.

 Here is a handy list of toilets and baby-changing facilities so you won’t have to cut your educational tour short!
-And to continue learning about this topic at home, we’ve put together a list of books, sorted by age group, to teach your kids about diversity.
+And to continue learning about this topic at home, we’ve put together a guide to diverse toys, to teach your kids about the importance of our differences.

 Begin the tour by catching a train to Brixton Station (the one on the Southeastern rail line, not the underground station).